 LASIK and PRK can correct eye conditions such as nearsightedness, farsightedness and astigmatism.
 However, these optical conditions are fundamentally different from presbyopia, and often get confused with farsightedness, since they both affect a person’s near vision.

-Corneal inlays, like KAMRA, provide safe, lasting solutions to restore your every day near vision.
+Corneal inlays, like KAMRA, or monovision provide safe, lasting solutions to restore your every day near vision.

 Generally recommended for ages 40-58.